awsdocs/amazon-s3-userguide/doc_source/example-bucket-policies.md

 This statement identifies the 54\.240\.143\.0/24 as the range of allowed Internet Protocol version 4 \(IPv4\) IP addresses\.

 The `Condition` block uses the `NotIpAddress` condition and the `aws:SourceIp` condition key, which is an AWS\-wide condition key\.
-For more information about these condition keys, see [Amazon S3 condition keys](amazon-s3-policy-keys.md)\.
+For more information about these condition keys, see [Amazon S3 condition key examples](amazon-s3-policy-keys.md)\.
 The `aws:SourceIp` IPv4 values use the standard CIDR notation\.
 For more information, see [IAM JSON Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Conditions_IPAddress) in the *IAM User Guide*\.

 **Important**
 Replace the IP address range in this example with an appropriate value for your use case before using this policy\.
 Otherwise, you will lose the ability to access your bucket\.